Sunday, May 31, 2026

 Clair Obscur: Expedition 33 is a magnum opus of a turn-based JRPG that still holds a lot of players today.
 But what if I told you that the publishers of Stray have brought on a small team that has developed a charming turn-based JRPG that is similar to the critically acclaimed turn-based JRPG, but has a musical twist?
 Let's jump right in.

 I'm back with a brand new post regarding a game that I came across that I heard it became so dang gorgeous.
 And no, I'm not talking about Clair Obscur: Expedition 33.
 Expedition 33 has quite a dedicated fan base.
 It sold 8 million copies today and won Game of the Year at the Game Awards last year.
-Many people see Expedition 33 as an indie or AA game that draws inspiration from Final Fantasy X and Persona 5.
-However, if you're a fan of Expedition 33 or any other turn-based RPG, there is good news for you.
+Many people see Expedition 33 as an indie or AA game that draws inspiration from Final Fantasy X, Persona 5 and Lost Odyssey.
+However, if you're a fan of turn-based RPGs, there is good news for you.

 Annapurna Interactive, the publisher of Stray, has brought on Iridium Studios and made something that is gorgeous.
 Iridium got to work on their project.
-And what they made is an absolutely groundbreaking masterpiece of a turn-based JRPG.
+And what they made is an absolutely groundbreaking masterpiece.
 Picture this; a turn-based JRPG that is a combination of Expedition 33, Grandia Xtreme and Ar Tonelico.
 Seems like a weird and uncanny creation of combining together three turn-based JRPGs into one, don't you think?

 Well, ladies and gentlemen, this is People of Note.
 People of Note is a turn-based JRPG where musical performances meet thrilling combat.
 The game's female protagonist is Cadence, a pop singer who realizes that playing solo is not enough to make the judges impressed since she was shut out by the Noteworthy Song Contest, so Cadence travels across the world of Note in search of her new friends to form a band.
 However, corruption is brewing in the distance.
 The Harmonic Convergence is set to wreak, or play havoc, with the world's musical energies and the forces of musical evil are working behind the scenes to bring disruption to Note's natural harmonies.
 That's where Cadence and her musical allies come in to stop the vile forces of music evil and ensure music itself has a brighter future.